Humancannonball/Plate-Recognizer-GUI/README.md

 $ npm install axios express multer mysql2
 ```

 MySQL server needs to be running.
+Please, look in the mysql.js to fill in the information.
 In order to create database run:
 ```
 CREATE DATABASE SmartParking;
 ```